pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 Right now, looper will create and submit jobs for every row in the table.
 What if we want to prevent jobs from being submitted if the row lacks all the information required by the pipeline?
 This could help us fail early and save submitting jobs that won't succeed.
-For example, what if we could check to make sure the `file_path` attribute is set, and points to a file, before submitting a job to count the number of lines in the file?
+For example, what if we want to make sure a particular required attribute is set before we submit a job?
-Or, what if we want to

 To demonstrate, let's make a simple modification to the pipeline.
-We'll adjust it so the reporting specifies the area type.
+We'll adjust it to report the area type.

 ```sh title="pipeline/count_lines.sh" hl_lines="3 4"
 #!/bin/bash